Introducing The Milan Cricket Club

 The Milan Cricket Club Pop-Up at La Rosa The Strand

-Nino Zoccali’s La Rosa The Strand will be home to an exciting new pop-up restaurant throughout the remainder of 2020, transforming into a British Italian steakhouse, overseen by acclaimed chef Nicholas Hill.
+Nino Zoccali’s La Rosa The Strand is home to an exciting new pop-up restaurant throughout the remainder of 2020, transforming into a British Italian steakhouse, overseen by acclaimed chef Nicholas Hill.

 The Milan Cricket Club will take up residence on the second level, featuring Hill’s unique take on British-European classics with some of Australia’s best rare breed and premium meat products.

-The Milan Cricket Club will be open for lunch on Fridays and Saturdays and dinner Thursdays to Saturdays.
+The Milan Cricket Club will be open for dinner Wednesday to Saturday from 5.30pm.
+Wine bar open for walk-ins

 View the menu here